Have you been in business for a while and you’re working your backside off, but you’re not making the money you deserve?

 5. Map Out Your Customer Buying Journey

-Here are the steps included in the Buyer’s Journey developed by Caffeinate Digital.
+Here are the typical steps involved in the customer journey.

 How will you lead your customers through the entire buying journey with you?